 The heroin addict or “junkie” stereotype still exists, but many of today’s opioid addicts appear to have little in common with this cliched character.
 Envisioning a dirty, homeless person who lives on the street and engages in all manner of humiliating behavior to support a drug habit, people generally feel little aside from pity or contempt for the heroin addict who looks to be straight from central casting.
-Most people also think of someone with obvious physical and mental health problems when they think of the typical heroin addict.
-Today, however, even people who are addicted to heroin rather than other opioids may appear completely different than what you are imagining or seeing in movies.
+Most people also think of someone with obvious physical and mental health problems as the typical heroin addict.
+Today, however, even people addicted to heroin rather than other opioids may appear completely different from what you imagine or see in movies.

 How Today’s Opioid Addict Is Different

-Today’s opioid addict may look like your best friend, your neighbor, or even your aging parent.
-A recent survey of long-term opioid use conducted by the Kaiser Family Foundation and the Washington Post found that 60 percent of long-term users were between the ages of 40 and 64.
+Today’s opioid addict may look like your best friend, neighbor, or even your aging parent.
+A recent survey of long-term opioid use conducted by the Kaiser Family Foundation and the Washington Post found that 60 percent of long-term users were between 40 and 64.
 Approximately one-third were on disability, and one in five were retired.

-The opioid addict of today is more likely to be found in a rural area than an urban one, and the problem is particularly acute there, because treatment options in rural areas are few and far between.
-Moreover, jails in remote counties and emergency departments at rural hospitals do not always have the resources they need for dealing with crimes committed by addicts or with opioid overdoses.
+The opioid addict of today is more likely to be found in a rural area than an urban one, and the problem is particularly acute because treatment options in rural areas are few and far between.
+A study by the University of Michigan found that the rate of babies being born with drug withdrawal symptoms for opioids grew substantially faster in rural communities than in cities.
+Moreover, jails in remote counties and emergency departments at rural hospitals do not always have the resources to deal with crimes committed by addicts or with opioid overdoses.

 Physical Characteristics of a Heroin Addict